 Auditing Acadia University Courses

-As part of our efforts to foster truly lifelong learning, ALL members are eligible to audit select undergraduate credit courses during the academic year.
+As part of our efforts to foster lifelong learning, ALL members are eligible to audit select undergraduate credit courses during the academic year.

 What does it mean to audit a course?